-While the core concepts of Islamic finance date back to the birth of Islam, the modern Islamic finance has emerged as a modern phenomenon since the 1960s.
-Since then it has gained ground in global markets and emerged as an alternative and ethical form of finance against the conventional one.
-Over the years, the market and the development trend of the industry have been shaped by certain phenomena including deregulation, increased openness of the markets, technological change, global and regional socio-economic developments etc.
+The Islamic Finance Industry has gained ground in global markets and emerged as an alternative and ethical form of finance against the conventional one.
+Over the years, the market, and the development trend of the industry have been shaped by certain phenomena including deregulation, increased openness of the markets, technological change, global and regional socio-economic developments.

-The Industry has gained a new momentum with the onset of the new millennia.
+The Industry has gained new momentum with the onset of the new millennia.
 The efforts have been coordinated by the global and regional communities to increase the awareness of the world towards this new ethical form of finance.
 The efforts have been shaped around to provide the recognition and acceptance of Islamic finance by the mainstream drivers of the industry.
-In order for this, the standardization efforts paved the way for establishing international standard setting bodies at the global scale and regulation and legal environment created by local authorities.
-Another historic juncture for the development of the industry has been the global financial crisis of 2009.
-Since the core pillars of Islamic finance require a ban on speculation, asset-backing principle, risk-sharing etc., the industry has proved its soundness and maturity against the financial crises.
+In order for this, the standardization efforts paved the way for establishing international standard-setting bodies at the global scale and regulation and legal environment created by local authorities.
+Another historic juncture for the development of the industry has been the global financial crisis of 2008.
+Since the core pillars of Islamic finance require a ban on speculation, asset-backing principle, risk-sharing.
+The industry has proved its soundness and maturity against the financial crises.
 Therefore, Islamic finance has been recognized as part of global finance with its growing customer base, asset size, diversified instruments, and geographical spread.
+Also, the importance of Islamic finance in the global financial system has been recognized by institutions ranging from international organizations to global financial institutions.